-No. All of the degrees in the Texas State degree inventory are available on the San Marcos campus except for the Bachelor of Science in Nursing (B.S.N.) degree that is offered only in Round Rock.
-A selected subset of baccalaureate and master's degrees and certificate programs can be completed in Round Rock.
-A list of the programs available in Round Rock can be found on the Round Rock Campus website. (http://www.rrc.txstate.edu/about/programs.html.)
+No. All of the degrees in the Texas State degree inventory are available on the San Marcos campus, except for the Nursing (BSN) degree which is offered only in Round Rock.
+Degrees in Communication Disorders, Respiratory Care, and Physical Therapy will only be offered at the Round Rock Campus starting in Summer and Fall 2018.
+A selected subset of bachelor’s, master's, and certification programs can be completed in Round Rock.
+A list of the programs available in Round Rock can be found on the Round Rock Campus website. (rrc.txstate.edu/about/programs.html).

-For baccalaureate degrees offered in Round Rock, all of the upper-level coursework can be completed at the Round Rock Campus.
+For bachelor’s programs offered in Round Rock, all of the upper-level coursework can be completed at the Round Rock Campus.
 Lower-division coursework can be completed at the nearby Austin Community College Round Rock Campus or at Temple College.
-For master’s degrees offered in Round Rock, all of the coursework can be completed at the RRC.
+For master’s programs offered in Round Rock, all of the coursework can be completed at the RRC.

 Most faculty members who teach courses at the Round Rock Campus also teach in San Marcos.
 Even when faculty members teach only in Round Rock, they are selected on the same basis as faculty members in the same program in San Marcos.
 The classes offered at the Round Rock Campus are of the same rigor and quality as the classes in San Marcos.